omnisoho/typescript-101/README.md

 *Source: [State of JavaScript 2021](https://2021.stateofjs.com/en-US/other-tools)*
 <img src="./images/ts-state-of-javascript-flavours.png">
-Compared to other languages that compile to JavaScript, TypeScript is polled as the **clear choice**.
+In the *State of JavaScript 2021* survey, compared to other languages that compile to JavaScript, TypeScript is polled as the **clear choice**.

 <br/>